fburic/panda-grove/README.md

-# Panda Grove
+# Panda Grove :bamboo:

 A lightweight package for easier management of multiple Pandas DataFrames.

-Some inspiration is taken from database models to help track relationships between DataFrames and facilitate operations between these, without the strong structural and data type enforcements.

-The philosophy of Panda Grove is to assist without getting in the way or creating yet another API on top of Pandas.
+The philosophy of Panda Grove is to assist without getticng in the way or creating yet another API on top of Pandas.

 ![AppVeyor tests](https://img.shields.io/appveyor/tests/fburic/panda-grove?color=brightgreen)

-## Highlights
+## Feature Highlights

+:ballot_box_with_check: Multi-merges (e.g. merge across multiple DataFrames)
-- `Collection` class to encapsulate and manage multiple DataFrames
+:ballot_box_with_check: `Collection` class to encapsulate and manage multiple DataFrames
-- Multi-merges (e.g. merge across multiple DataFrames)
-- TODO: schema and datatype management
+:ballot_box_with_check: DataFrame sanity checks
+:black_square_button: Datatype management

 ## Installation